Employer Insights

 Work Injury

-As per Articles 75–82 of the Labor Standards Act, employers are responsible for providing essential medical treatment in the event of a work-related injury or illness.
+Under Articles 75–82 of the Labor Standards Act, employers must ensure proper compensation, like medical treatment for job-related injuries or illnesses.
+Employers must also pay 60% of average wages during medical leave.
 Furthermore, employers must continue to pay their absent employees at 60% of their average wage unless gross negligence is proven as the cause of their condition.
 In cases where the employee’s recovery period extends beyond 3 years, employers may compensate their employees with an amount equivalent to 1,200 days of average wage to discontinue their obligations.
 It is also very important to note that employees who suffer from any disabilities or fatalities are entitled to additional compensation.

 The mandatory Workers’ Accident Compensation Insurance covers on-the-job accidents, diseases, disorders, and death.
 Employers covered by this insurance will be able to share the burden of their liabilities from their compensatory obligations to their employees suffering from work-related injuries or diseases.
-The minimum guaranteed basic daily benefit amount under this insurance is subject to yearly revisions based on the employee’s age group and, in cases where work accidents lead to deaths, surviving family members can also receive determined lump-sum payments as compensation.
+The minimum guaranteed basic daily benefit amount under this insurance is subject to yearly revisions based on the employee’s age group, and in cases where work accidents lead to deaths, surviving family members can also receive a determined lump-sum payment as compensation.

 How an Employer of Record Helps You Hire in Japan